Vang Vieng Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of these countries can enter Laos without a visa for tourism purposes
+Limited number of nationalities can enter Laos without a visa

 Arrival Process